RodolphVanRomondt/Jobly/readme.md

 # Jobly Backend

 This is the Express backend for Jobly, version 2.
+A job searching API.

 To run this: